 Preparing the Perfect Pork Cutlet

 Making a great pan-fried cutlet needs focus and care.
-The quality of your schnitzel depends on how well you prepare it before frying.
+The quality of your dish depends on how well you prepare it before frying.
 Knowing the right steps can turn simple meat into a crispy, golden treat.

 Meat Pounding Techniques